 Know Before You Go

 Visits are by appointment only.
 Randy is very friendly and passionate about his work.
-His tours are only at 10 and 4 on Saturdays and Sundays, when the light hits the glass at just the right time.
+He gives tours at specific times of day, based on the sun's schedule, when the light hits the glass at just the right time.
+Bring some cash to leave for a tip (and/or some Pinot Grigio, his favorite white).